 Appeals formerly directed to the Ontario Municipal Board are now directed to Environment and Lands Tribunal Ontario (ELTO).
 Decisions of a land use approval authority may be appealed to the Ontario Land Tribunal (OLT) being a division of the ELTO.
 Such appeals are subject to the restrictions established by the Planning Act and the OLT.
 Directions, appeal forms and the appeal fees are available on the OLT website.
 Persons considering the submission of an appeal are encouraged to discuss this decision with legal counsel prior to the submission of the appeal, who is able to advise as to possible outcomes and costs associated with the appeal.

 The MDS Guidelines were developed to help eliminate conflicts between agricultural and non-agricultural uses arising from the nuisance of odours.
-A request for a MDS report may be submitted to the Township.
-When submitted, the request will be forwarded to the Township Planning Consultants for completion.
-Only those MDS reports prepared by the Township's Planning Consultants will be used in support of development proposals.
+A request for a MDS report may be submitted to the Township Development Services Department.
+Only those MDS reports prepared by a Land Use Planning Consultant will be used in support of development proposals.

 Whenever possible, the Township shall attempt to widen Township roads to a minimum of 20 meters on local roads and 26 meters on all major roads.
 When the road which provides access to lands is not of sufficient width, any approval granted to a planning application, could be conditional upon the owner conveying lands to the Township to provide for this desired road width.

 All requests for closing a municipal road allowance are administrated through the Development Services Department.
 The application fee is $500.00 plus the cost of land.
 A written request must be presented to Council explaining the reasons in support of the request.
 Notice of this request is circulated to abutting land owners and a Public Hearing is required.